tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 # You could also point to an arbitrary directory in target/
 ```

+This enables the preprocessor to persist the list of links resolved during a build.
+When
-Now, when `mdbook` rebuilds your book during `build` or `serve`, the preprocessor reuses
+mdBook rebuilds your book during `build` or `serve`, the preprocessor reuses the
-the previous resolution and **skips rust-analyzer entirely if** your edit does not
+previous resolution and **skips rust-analyzer entirely if** your edit does not involve
-involve changes in the set of Rust items to be linked, that is, no new items unseen in
+changes in the set of Rust items to be linked, that is, if there are no new items unseen
-the previous build.
+in the previous build.

 > [!IMPORTANT]
 >